Google hires Brazil's Temer to lobby on controversial internet bill

 Nearly two months ago, the South American country's top court ordered an investigation into executives at social messaging service Telegram and Google who led a campaign criticizing the proposed regulation.

-Folha de Sao Paulo reported that Temer confirmed he has been working as a "mediator" between the company and lawmakers for about three weeks.
+Local outlet Folha de Sao Paulo had first reported that Temer confirmed he has been working as a "mediator" between the company and lawmakers for about three weeks.

+Temer's adviser said the former president was hired by the company to negotiate legal proposals and talks with Brazil's parliament.

-Temer denied holding conversations with senior judges, but Folha said he has met lawmaker Orlando Silva, who is managing the internet legislation, to communicate Google's point of view on the bill.
+Temer denied to Folha holding conversations with justices at the top court, but the paper reported he has met with lawmaker Orlando Silva, who is managing the internet legislation, to discuss parts of the bill.

+Brazil's Supreme Court is likely to rule on two appeals that may make the internet legislation more flexible.
+The decision was scheduled for June, but has been postponed, according to Folha.

 (Reporting by Brazil newsroom; Writing by Carolina Pulice; Editing by David Alire Garcia and David Gregorio)